jamesrhester/Lerche.jl/README.md

 exception type hierarchy, as these are the only types that can have contents.
 Thus an "UnexpectedInput" exception must become e.g an UnexpectedCharacter if a message is included.
+4. The `PuppetParser` invoked when there is a parse error is not yet functional

 # Implementation notes

-Lerche is currently noticeably slower than Lark, despite the advantages of Julia's compilation.
-There is still plenty of room for improvement as no effort has been made to use Julia efficiency tricks.
+Lerche is currently based off Lark 0.11.1.
 The priority has been on maintaining fidelity with Lark.

-Python "yield" has been implemented using Julia Channels.
+For example, global `regex` flags which are integers in Lark are still integers in Lerche, which means you will need to look their values up.
+This may be changed to a more Julian approach in future.

 The @rule and @inline_rule macros define methods of Lerche function `transformer_func`.
 Julia multiple dispatch is used to select the appropriate method at runtime.

+Parsing a large (500K) file suggest Lerche is about 3 times faster than Lark for parsing.
+Parser generation is much slower as no optimisation techniques have been applied (yet).
+It is therefore suggested that parsers are pre-generated and stored using the Julia ``Serialization`` library.